nipsysdev/localitysrv/README.md

 ## Prerequisites

-Before running Torality, ensure you have the following command-line tools
+Before running localitysrv, ensure you have the following command-line tools
 installed:

 - `pmtiles` - For extracting pmtiles files